Baldwin Insurance Group (BWIN)

 5. Revenue Growth

-As you can see below, Baldwin Insurance Group’s sales grew at an incredible 48.2% compounded annual growth rate over the last five years.
+As you can see below, Baldwin Insurance Group’s 44.3% annualized revenue growth over the last five years was incredible.
 This is a great starting point for our analysis because it shows Baldwin Insurance Group’s demand was higher than many business services companies.

 Baldwin Insurance Group Quarterly Revenue

-Baldwin Insurance Group also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Baldwin Insurance Group’s organic revenue averaged 13.5% year-on-year growth.
+We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Baldwin Insurance Group’s organic revenue averaged 12.1% year-on-year growth.
 Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
 Baldwin Insurance Group Organic Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 17.2% over the next 12 months, an improvement versus the last two years.
-This projection is eye-popping and suggests its newer products and services will catalyze better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 28.3% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping and indicates its newer products and services will spur better top-line performance.

 Baldwin Insurance Group was roughly breakeven when averaging the last five years of quarterly operating profits, inadequate for a business services business.

-On the plus side, Baldwin Insurance Group’s adjusted operating margin rose by 7.1 percentage points over the last five years, as its sales growth gave it immense operating leverage.
+On the plus side, Baldwin Insurance Group’s operating margin rose by 10.5 percentage points over the last five years, as its sales growth gave it immense operating leverage.

-Baldwin Insurance Group Trailing 12-Month Operating Margin (Non-GAAP)
+Baldwin Insurance Group Trailing 12-Month Operating Margin (GAAP)

-In Q3, Baldwin Insurance Group’s breakeven margin was down 3.7 percentage points year on year.
+In Q4, Baldwin Insurance Group generated an operating margin profit margin of negative 3.8%, down 2.2 percentage points year on year.
 This contraction shows it was less efficient because its expenses grew faster than its revenue.

 7. Earnings Per Share